English language support services, in group, individual, or online settings

 Open Enrollment Services

 English Language Programs provide language support services to international graduate students and scholars at Northwestern University.
 Our services take place year-round and include group classes, one-on-one instruction, and supported use of online software.
 Our services are offered as non-credit courses, and they are available at no charge to eligible students and scholars currently enrolled or employed at the university.
-Anyone in the Northwestern community may also attend our ELP Language Table offered through the Buffett Forum for Languages and Cultures.
+Anyone in the Northwestern community may also attend our quarterly ELP Language Table series, Something to Talk About.

 We also offer Advising Sessions and Office Hours as a way to get advice on a specific language question, review previous test scores, or, for PhD and MFA students, make a plan to fulfill The Graduate School’s English Proficiency Requirement.